- Academic Programs & Policies

 By working with the Explore Center, students will further develop:

 - Identify interests, skills, and values and use this knowledge to develop individual academic, career, and personal goals.

-- Take increasing responsibility for making your own decisions by gathering and assessing advice, information and knowledge.
+- Take increasing responsibility for making decisions by gathering and assessing advice, information, and knowledge.

 - Take ownership of their education by asking for help and resources from their advisor and other members of the University of Nebraska–Lincoln community when needed.

 - Effectively communicate goals and the support needed to reach them.

-- Make progress toward your goals by exploring, researching, seeking out and taking advantage of opportunities available to you.
+- Make progress toward goals by exploring, researching, seeking out, and taking advantage of opportunities available.

-- Identify and utilize campus services and resources that will advance your academic and personal growth.
+- Identify and utilize campus services and resources that will advance academic and personal growth.

 Appreciation of Differences

 - Value and generate positive interactions with individuals from backgrounds and perspectives that differ from their own.

 The entrance requirements for the Explore Center are the same as the University of Nebraska–Lincoln’s general admission requirements, which are outlined in detail on the Admissions website.

 Professional academic advisors in the Explore Center are available for individual student meetings on a walk-in or appointment basis weekdays in 127 Love Library South.
 Undeclared, pre-health, pre-law and pre-engineering students who have not yet chosen a major have an assigned Explore Center academic advisor but are welcome to meet with any advisor in the Explore Center.
 Students can find their assigned advisor through “My Success Network” in MyPLAN or in MyRED.
 For complete and current information on Explore Center academic advising, visit https://explorecenter.unl.edu/about/appointment or contact the Explore Center in 127 Love Library South or by calling 402-472-3605.